Simple Logger

 avaje-logger-test.properties

-For testing, we might desire to log in a plain format rather than JSON format.
+For testing, we might prefer plain format rather than JSON format.
 We also might want to define some test specific log levels.

-## for testing we desire plain format than json format
+## for testing we prefer plain format rather than json format

 logger.format=plain